freeCodeCamp/guide/src/pages/java/equality/index.md

 System.out.println(s1.equals(s2)); //true
 ```

-When you create a new class in Java, you will often weant to override the `equals()` method in order to provide a mroe meaningful way to compare two objects of the same class.
-How this method is implemented is completely up to the developer's judgment.
+When you create a new class in Java, you will often want to override the `equals()` method in order to provide a more meaningful way to compare two objects of the same class.
+How this method is implemented is completely up to the developer's judgement.

 For example, you may decide that two `Person`s should be considered "equal" if their `name` and `dateOfBirth` are the same.
 This logic would be implemented in your `Person` class's `equals()` method: